+When determining household income for NRAS purposes, approved participants need to be satisfied that they have undertaken reasonable steps to determine the household income accurately, especially where this may have changed from the previous NRAS year.
 The Regulations do not stipulate the exact number and types of evidence required to show household income; decisions about what amount and types of evidence are sufficient are made by the approved participant.
 To provide some guidance the following documents may be used in assessing gross household income (not an exhaustive list):

-- · copies of pay slips
+- copies of pay slips

 - copies of bank statements

-- notices of assessment of annual tax returns
+- notice of assessment of annual tax returns

+- annual income statement or payment summary

 - letters from employers current and/or past

 - statements from Centrelink

 - written evidence of overseas income, such as pensions or dividend statements; or

 - statements that provide information about other sources of income.